 L.L.Bean has a reputation for producing quality sheets, and reviewers say the L.L.Bean 280-Thread-Count Pima Cotton Percale Sheets (Est. $35 to $65) don't disappoint.
 Owners find them to be cool and crisp, with a pleasingly substantial feel.
 Though experts with TheSweethome.com say these sheets soften after repeated washings, some users say they're too rough out of the package and can take a while to soften up enough.
 However, most are very pleased, and those who "sleep warm" say they feel cool even after months of use, retaining that crisp feel for quite a long time.

 The L.L.Bean percale sheets fare well in expert durability tests, earning praise for their sturdy seams and resistance to tears, and reviewers say they hold up well over years of use.
 These sheets have been around for many years and quite a few users say they are on their second or third set and are still extremely pleased.
-With a 15-inch pocket, owners say the fit of the L.L.Bean sheets is good even on thicker mattresses.
-Some report that the sheets often come out of the dryer wrinkled, which is a big problem for those who insist on perfectly smooth sheets -- and a surprisingly number of people do prefer that.
+With a 15-inch pocket, the fit of the L.L.Bean sheets is good even on thicker mattresses.
+Some report that the sheets often come out of the dryer wrinkled, which is a big problem for those who insist on perfectly smooth sheets -- and a surprising number of people do prefer that.

 L.L.Bean percale sheets do not come as a set; all pieces must be purchased separately, which makes them pricier than they may first seem.
 L.L.Bean offers its sheets in neutrals, soft pastels and several prints, although the selection of colors and prints do undergo occasional changes.
 The sheets have a subtle hemstitch but no other embellishments, and they are available in twin, full, queen and king.
 L.L.Bean backs the sheets with a lifetime satisfaction guarantee.